 1- Rising unemployment

 Rise in unemployment gives rise to crime as people will steal various items to feed their family.
-Overpopulation gives rise to unemployment as there are fewer jobs to support large number of people.
-A high number of workers exist for a limited number of vacancies.
+Because overpopulation gives rise to unemployment and as there are fewer jobs to support large number of people.
+But high number of workers exist for a limited number of vacancies.

 2- Degradation of environment

-Rising amount of CO2 emissions leads to global warming. growth in energy production from coal, oil and natural gas (fossil fuels) is having a negative impact on the planet.
+Rising amount of CO2 release leads to global warming.
+Growth in energy production from coal, oil and natural gas (fossil fuels) is having a negative impact on the planet.
 Rise in the number of vehicles and industries have badly affected the quality of air.
-Deforestation and desertification, Melting of polar ice caps, extinction of animal and plant species, rise in sea level, emissions of greenhouse gases and changing climate patterns are few effects we are facing due to environmental pollution.
+Because of Deforestation and melting of polar ice caps, extinction of animal and plant species, rise in sea level and emissions of greenhouse gases.
+So, changing climate patterns are few effects we are facing due to environmental pollution.

 3- Rising living costs

-Due to overpopulation, difference between demand and supply continues to expand .
-Fewer resources, less water, food, shelter and healthcare, overpopulation raises the prices of various commodities.
+Due to overpopulation, difference between demand and supply continues to expand.
+Resources such as water, food, shelter and healthcare become fewer.
+Hence overpopulation raises the prices of various commodities.

-the main effect of overpopulation is the unequal use of resources.
+The main effect of overpopulation is the unequal use of resources.
 Conflicts over water are becoming a source of tension between countries.
-The planet has a limited capacity to generate raw materials and the consumption of resources at a faster rate than the planet is able to generate them.
+The planet has a limited capacity to generate raw materials.
+Whereas the use of resources at a faster rate than the planet is able to generate them is causing issues.
 The Earth can only produce a limited amount of water and food.
 Starvation is a huge issue facing the world.

 Solution for overpopulation

 We can no longer prevent it, but there are ways to control overpopulation.
-Issues with overpopulation have been overcome using a variety of methods.
+Indeed issues with overpopulation have been overcome using a variety of methods.

 - One of the best way is to let them know about various safe sex techniques.